vikyale/dev-ed-learningpython/README.md

 # dev-ed-learningpython
-Basics of the python programming language
+Basics of the python programming language.
+=)